prakashdale/prakashdale.github.io/_posts/2020-07-25-deeplearning.md

 **softmax**: a special activation function that acts on a vector, increases the difference between largest component and all others, and also normalizes the vector to have a sum of 1 so that it can be interpreted as vector of probabilities.
 Used as last step in classifiers.

 **tensor**: A *tensor* is like a matrix but with an arbitrary number of dimensions A 1-dimensional tensor is a vector.
 A 2-dimensional tensor is a matrix.
 And then you can have tensors of 3,4,5 and more dimensions.

+## What is Neural Network?

+A neural network is a series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.

+Neural networks can adapt to chaning input; so the network generates best possible result without needing to redesign the output criteria.

+Six types of Neural Networks currently being used in Machine Learning.
+For more details [click here](https://analyticsindiamag.com/6-types-of-artificial-neural-networks-currently-being-used-in-todays-technology/)
+- Feedforward neural network
+- Radial basis function neural network
+- Kohonen self organizing neural network
+- Recurrent neural network (RNN) - Long short term memory
+- Convolutional neural network (CNN)
+- Modular neural network